 5. View the Actual Resource Workload

-The right resource management software also provides you an insight into each resource's progress and performance.
+The right resource tracking software also provides you with an insight into each resource's progress and performance.
 This helps you to easily track how much work has been completed as per the schedule.
 If you want some color coding for your trackers, the tool allows you to use red, green, and yellow color codes to track the status and timelines.
 You can check the total time your team is spending on completing tasks.
 Calculating the variance between the effort you planned versus the actual progress will help find if there is a risk of scope creep.
 A resource tracking software enables you to calculate your overall capacity while maintaining your payroll spending within limits.
 What's more?
 Such a tool helps you to distribute the workload to the resources in a balanced way and manage your resource scheduling and allocation optimally.

 6. Track Time and Costs with the Timesheet Feature

-The timesheet feature of resource tracking software enables you to track your team's time and project budgets.
+The timesheet management feature of resource tracking software enables you to track your team's time and project budgets.
 Wondering how?
 The timesheets feed data into the dashboards automatically, because of this, you can easily keep your project costs in control.
-This tool not only helps to track your employees' activities, utilization, and performance but also helps to keep your project deliveries on track.
+This tool not only helps to track your employees' activities, resource utilization, and performance but also helps to keep your project deliveries on track.
 Another benefit is that the timesheets get updated in real-time, which in turn, makes the team members accountable for their actions.